3DOM-FBK/deep-image-matching/docs/installation.md

 If you run into any troubles installing Pytorch (and its related packages, such as Kornia), please check the official website ([https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/)) and follow the instructions for your system and CUDA architecture.
 Then, try to install again deep-image-matching.

 ### Pydegensac
 Deep-image-matching relies on [pydegensac](https://github.com/ducha-aiki/pydegensac) for the geometric verification of matches, which is only available for `Python <=3.9` on Windows.
-If you are using Windows, please, install `Python 3.9`, on Linux, you can also use `Python 3.10`.
+If you are using Windows or MacOS, please, use `Python 3.9`, on Linux, you can also use `Python 3.10`.

 ### Pycolmap